 - A financial advisor acts as a best friend who advises the client on the ways of achieving the financial goals set by the client.
 He is a client-oriented professional who works in the best interest of his customers.

 - A financial advisor discusses and suggests a very well-organized, well-planned system of adopting strategies for using the client’s financial resources to attain both short- and long-term financial goals.

 - The financial advisor’s role doesn’t just stop with giving suggestions to the client.
 He also reviews, monitors at regular intervals, and suggests changes in the strategies of the client for achieving the financial goals.

 Traits of an Effective Financial Advisor

 The financial advisor has to be an effective communicator.
-He should understand that communication happens both sides and shouldn’t try to impose his ideas upon them without letting them speak.
-He should first be a good listener in order to properly understand the client’s motives and his situation.
+He should understand that communication happens on both sides and shouldn’t try to impose his ideas upon them without letting them speak.
+He should first be a good listener to properly understand the client’s motives and his situation.

 Problem Solving Skills

-A financial advisor should understand the needs and problems faced by the client, and suggest different options to him to solve the problems.
+A financial advisor should understand the needs and problems faced by the client and suggest different options to him to solve the problems.
 It is very important to understand the client’s needs from their perspective.
-The financial advisor should make sure that the investment and other financial recommendations solve the financial problems of the client.
-The financial advisor should have excellent problem-solving skills to save the client from market associated problems which may arise at any time.
+The financial advisor should make sure that the investment and other financial recommendations solve the client’s financial problems.
+The financial advisor should have excellent problem-solving skills to save the client from market-associated problems which may arise at any time.

 A financial advisor has to carry out great research and analysis to be able to guide businesses and individuals in making investment choices.
 So, an effective financial advisor should be able to analyze the market, the current situation, and all the short-term and long-term opportunities to be able to suggest the best solution to the client.